|Cruise Speed:||40 mph|

 This example, built by Ernest Hall, a Cleveland aviation figure, flew until 1917 when it was damaged.
 It had several owners and was restored to flight status by Shirley Wardle in 1966.
 He flew it until 1975.
 Wardle installed a 65 hp Continental engine but saved all the original parts.
 It was damaged again in the tornado which hit the museum and was restored using the original parts including the rare Detroit Aero engine.

-Please contact if you have any information or comments on, or recollections of the Blériot XI.
+Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Blériot XI.